Analyze Data with AI

 - The sandbox runs the AI-generated code and returns the results.

-- You display the results to the user.
+- You display the final results to the user.

 Build an AI Data Analyst with Daytona